CZ-NIC/knot/doc/man_kdig.rst

   Set the DO flag.

 **+**\ [\ **no**\ ]\ **validate**
-  Also query for SOA and DNSKEY, validate DNSSEC in the answer.
+  Also query for DNSKEY, validate DNSSEC in the answer.
 Implies DO flag.
   Optional argument specifies verbosity (1-3, default 3).

 **+**\ [\ **no**\ ]\ **all**